irods/irods_client_rest_cpp/README.md

 ```

 ### /access
-This endpoint provides a service for the generation of a read-only iRODS ticket to a given logical path, be that a collection or a data object.
+This endpoint provides a service for the generation of an iRODS ticket to a given logical path, be that a collection or a data object.

 **Method**: POST

 **Parameters:**
-- path: The url encoded logical path to a collection or data object for which access is desired
+- logical-path: The url encoded logical path to a collection or data object for which access is desired
 - type: The type of ticket to create.
 The value must be either read or write.
 Defaults to read
-- use_count: The maximum number of times the ticket can be used.
+- use-count: The maximum number of times the ticket can be used.
 Defaults to 0 (unlimited use)
-- write_file_count: The maximum number of writes allowed to a data object.
+- write-file-count: The maximum number of writes allowed to a data object.
 Defaults to 0 (unlimited writes)
-- write_byte_count: The maximum number of bytes allowed to be written to data object.
+- write-byte-count: The maximum number of bytes allowed to be written to data object.
 Defaults to 0 (unlimited bytes)
-- seconds_until_expiration: The number of seconds before the ticket will expire.
+- seconds-until-expiration: The number of seconds before the ticket will expire.
 Defaults to 0 (no expiration)
 - users: A comma-separated list of iRODS users who are allowed to use the generated ticket
 - groups: A comma-separated list of iRODS groups that are allowed to use the generated ticket
 - hosts: A comma-separated list of hosts that are allowed to use the ticket

 **Example CURL Command:**
 ```
-curl -X POST -H "Authorization: ${TOKEN}" 'http://localhost/irods-rest/0.9.2/access?path=%2FtempZone%2Fhome%2Frods%2Ffile0&type=write&write_file_count=10'
+curl -X POST -H "Authorization: ${TOKEN}" 'http://localhost/irods-rest/0.9.2/access?logical-path=%2FtempZone%2Fhome%2Frods%2Ffile0&type=write&write-file-count=10'
 ```

 **Returns**